Sakar195/blog-platform-api/README.md

 3. Use the token for protected routes
 4. Test CRUD operations for blogs and comments
 5. Verify authorization (try to edit someone else's content)

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the ISC License.